-Television broadcast projects and educational/interpretive videos must be closed or open captioned.
-Applicants should check with captioning organizations for an estimate.
+Television broadcast projects and educational/interpretive videos, films, and virtual streamed events must be closed or open captioned, and radio and podcast programs must be transcribed.
+Applicants should check with captioning and transcription vendors, as well as vendors for sign language interpretation and audio description, for estimates.